 There are currently no application restrictions in place for UKRI or the Wellcome Trust.
-Other funders are delaying funding rounds, so researchers should consult funders’ web pages for the latest information.
+Other funders may still be delaying funding rounds, so researchers should consult funders’ web pages for the latest information.

-Research Services will continue to support the costing and application process but may need to prioritise support for research funding applications to manage the continuing impact of remote working, vacant posts and voluntary severance.
-Highest priority will be given to funding applications relating to COVID-19 rapid response calls and those with submission deadlines before the end of October 2020.
+Research Services continue to support the costing and application process but may need to prioritise support for research funding applications to manage the continuing impact of remote working, caring responsibilities and vacant posts.
+Highest priority will be given to funding applications relating to COVID-19 rapid response calls and those with impending submission deadlines.
 Researchers are asked to ensure that they provide extra time when requesting costings and submission support for applications and comply with local guidelines on advanced notice requirements.